stake-house/stakehouse/README.md

 We are growing and welcome contributors of all types to jump in and help with design, development, testing, idea generation, documentation, resource creation, etc!

-We live on the EthStaker [discord](https://invite.gg/ethstaker) in the #stakehouse channel.
+We live on the EthStaker [discord](https://invite.gg/ethstaker) in the #stakehouse🥩🏠 channel.
 Come say hi!

 ## Our Tools (under development)